Meet Kathryn Mueller.

 Everyday, Kathryn wears several hats: a mom, a storyteller, an entrepreneur and now most recently, a graduate student.

-Kathryn Mueller, an online MA student in Murrow College’s Strategic Communication program, works full-time as a senior public relations specialist for Seattle Children’s Hospital where she creates content for the hospital’s external communication channels.
+Kathryn Mueller, an online MA alumna from Murrow College’s Strategic Communication program, works full-time as a senior public relations specialist for Seattle Children’s Hospital where she creates content for the hospital’s external communication channels.

 “It is incredibly rewarding to support the mission of Seattle Children’s, to help every child live the healthiest and most fulfilling life possible,” Kathryn said.
 “Whether I am writing a story about a child who has overcome incredible odds, interviewing a researcher who is relentlessly pursuing better treatments and medical advances for childhood diseases, or sharing a story of a medical provider who believes there is no such thing as ‘out of options,’ it’s an honor to work with such amazing and resilient individuals.”